 The applicant has addressed comments from the Building Division, Traffic Engineer, and City Engineer during the use permit review process.
-Conditions are included in the attached draft resolution requiring the sidewalk dedication, typical street/utility improvements, and parking/traffic details.
-A notable condition requiring a parking space back-up notch will probably involve minor modification to the trash enclosure shown on the project plans.
+Conditions are included in the

 ENVIRONMENTAL DETERMINATION

 The Project is Categorically Exempt from the requirements of the California Environmental Quality Act (CEQA), pursuant to Sections 15303 and 15332 based on staff's determination that the project is a small infill development within an urbanized area.